cdn77/debugr/README.md

    which is usually fast enough and should be relatively safe in terms of cloning objects which might have methods or hidden references to vast structures (like some ORM entities do);
-   the latter uses the V8 `deserialize(serialize(data))` functions, which may be even faster and supports some objects which JSON doesn't (like `Date`), but in some rare cases might result in cloning a much larger object than you intended due to the aforementioned hidden references.
+   the latter uses the V8 `deserialize(serialize(data))` functions, which may be even faster and supports circular references as well as some objects which JSON doesn't (like `Date`), but in some rare cases might result in cloning a much larger object than you intended due to the aforementioned hidden references.
  - Or you can apply a system-wide _cloning strategy_ by setting the `cloningStrategy` option when creating a `Logger` instance.
 This will apply the `snapshot.json()` or `snapshot.v8()` function under the hood to _all_ data that you log using the `logger.log()` method or one of its aliases,